bonitasoft/bonita-doc/md/portal-user-case-list.md

 They can be updated anytime during the lifetime of the case.
 Search keys are optional and it is possible to define up to five search keys for a process.
 By default, the case list only displays one search key, but through table configuration, it is possible to show the five columns dedicated to search keys (see "table display preferences" below).
-Technical note: A search key is translated by a database index in Bonita Engine.
+Technical note: There is a database index for each search key.
 To know more about how to implement search keys, go to the [search keys](define-a-search-index.md) page.

 #### Search keys filter results